 Do you find that even though you intend to pay off your credit card at the end of every month, your balance creeps up and you can't?

-Try this strategy - instead of paying your card once or twice a month, make more frequent payments in order to pay off the balance.
+Try this strategy: Instead of paying your card once or twice a month, make more frequent payments in order to pay off the balance.
 For instance, if you get paid once a week, make a point of paying off your credit card whenever you get paid.

 Not only will the balance stay in check, but you'll also save on the interest your credit card provider would charge if you carry a balance.